laithrafid/osx-ios-sec/README.md

 See https://support.apple.com/en-us/HT201518

+## How to avoid a rootkit
+There are three ways a rootkit/excalating of privilage attacks can find its way onto your Mac (like other OS):
+1. over a network like the internet (remotley) (clickable), (you can avoid) (anyone can do it)
+2. via an external peripheral (plugable/Nearby device a.k.a Evil Maid attack), (you can avoid) (anyone can do it)
+3. over any attack vector (nearby and/or remote) (zero-clicks), (you can't avoid) (only government agencies and maybe Huge Mafies)

+* For example [Thunderstrike](https://lowendmac.com/2018/thunderstrike-malware-could-it-still-be-a-threat-to-your-mac/) used the latter mode – a device connected to the Thunderbolt port on a target Mac could exploit the firmware in the port and install malware.
+However, most such malware uses usb peripherils which can come in many different looks like a memory stick , mouse/keyboard or even a Phone charger like [Hak5 usb charging cable](https://shop.hak5.org/products/o-mg-cable-usb-a) ,  howver there's another way to root and control/transfer such a malware/attack/hack which's over the internet or in somecases like [Pegasus](https://info.lookout.com/rs/051-ESQ-475/images/lookout-pegasus-technical-analysis.pdf) zero clicks attack it can reach you as an sms/whatsapp/telegram message or even phone call from an unkown number can trigger such a vurlenbility that you have no control over [Usually state actors only can do such an attack] (https://citizenlab.ca/2021/09/forcedentry-nso-group-imessage-zero-click-exploit-captured-in-the-wild/)

+* Follow these guidelines to avoid a rootkit being installed on your Mac (computer) for non-zero clicks attacks cases :

+- Don’t leave your Mac unattended in a public place.
+If you’re staying in a hotel, lock it in the safe when you’re out of the room.
+- Don’t click on a link in an email or instant message unless you are 100% sure it’s safe.
+- Don’t download attachments in email messages unless you know what they are.
+- Don’t click on links in pop-up adverts that tell you Flash Player or any other piece of software is out of date.
+- Keep your operating system up to date.
+- Don’t ignore warnings from your web browser when it tells you a website you are trying to visit is unsafe.

+# Guide to pre-Secure Mac (OSX)

 This guide is a collection of techniques for improving the security and privacy of a modern Apple Macintosh computer ("MacBook") running a recent version of macOS (formerly known as "OS X").